Southern United States: Religion

+Native American religions were practiced before colonization.
 The South has had a majority of its population adhering to evangelical Protestantism ever since the early 1800s as a result of the Second Great Awakening, The upper classes often stayed Episcopalian or Presbyterian.
 The First Great Awakening starting in the 1740s and the Second Great Awakening ending in the 1850s generated large numbers of Methodist and Baptist converts.
 These denominations remain the two main Christian confessions in the South.
 By 1900, the Southern Baptist Convention had become the largest Protestant denomination in the whole United States with its membership concentrated in rural areas of the South.
 Baptists are the most common religious group, followed by Methodists, Pentecostals and other denominations.
 Roman Catholics historically were concentrated in Maryland, Louisiana, and Hispanic areas such as South Texas and South Florida and along the Gulf Coast.
-The great majority of black Southerners are either Baptist or Methodist.
+The great majority of Black Southerners are either Baptist or Methodist.
 Statistics show that Southern states have the highest religious attendance figures of any region in the United States, constituting the so-called Bible Belt.
 Pentecostalism has been strong across the South since the late 19th century.